Shushik/i-color/readme.txt

     — human colors name and rgb/rgba css syntax are available;
     — color format validator;
     — color inverter,
-    — static syntax (no need to make an example to use Color object methods.
+    — static syntax (no need to make an example to use IColor object methods.

     Requirements: